tatianegercina/FinTech/01-Lesson-Plans/07-SQL/1/LessonPlan.md

   RIGHT JOIN banks as b ON a.bank_routing_number = b.bank_routing_number;
   ```

-* A full outer join returns all of the records from both the left and right tables regardless of matching or unmatching in either side.
+* A full outer join returns all of the records from both the left and right tables, regardless of matching or unmatching in either side.

   ```sql
   -- Perform a FULL OUTER JOIN